renovate-bot/khulnasoft-lab-_-vulx/docs/docs/target/kubernetes.md

 ### Infra checks

-Trivy by default scans kubernetes infra components (apiserver, controller-manager, scheduler and etcd) if they exist under the `kube-system` namespace.
+Vul by default scans kubernetes infra components (apiserver, controller-manager, scheduler and etcd) if they exist under the `kube-system` namespace.
 For example, if you run a full cluster scan, or scan all components under `kube-system` with commands: